Tell Her Story, Tell Our Story

 Strength and dignity are her clothing, and she laughs at the time to come.

 She opens her mouth with wisdom, and the teaching of kindness is on her tongue.

 This year’s theme, ‘Tell Her Story, Tell Our Story’ features the stories of women which have often been forgotten or overlooked.
 They are stories of courage, compassion and calls for change.
 The theme is inspired by the tenth anniversary of Methodist Women in Britain and the work it has done to empower and enable women around the world.

 The offerings collected during this act of worship go to the World Mission Fund of the Methodist Church in Britain.
 As we listen to and reflect on the stories of women from around the world and through time, we will consider how we can share our story, our sisters’ stories and God’s story with the world.

-Easter Offering 2019
+Easter Offering 2022

 About Easter Offering

 Each year, the Methodist Church holds an Easter Offering dedication service.
-This tradition dates back to 1883, when women in Manchester collected £32 for Missionary work overseas from 'Christmas pennies' at family gatherings on Christmas Day.
+This tradition dates back to 1883, when women in Manchester collected £32 for missionary work overseas from 'Christmas pennies' at family gatherings on Christmas Day.
 In March 1884, the London Districts distributed Easter envelopes and collecting bags asking for a penny a head, and collected around £100.
 In 1900, Women’s Work raised £1,655 for the work of overseas missions.

 We thank Methodist Women in Britain for running this appeal, and you for making a difference by contributing to God’s mission in this way.